ikempf/akka-course/slides/akka-stream/PITCHME.md

 ### Graph API

-- Api mutable
+- Mutable API
-- Partiellement vérifié à la compilation
-- Danger de deadlock
+- Only partially compile-time verified
+- Can model deadlocks
-- Très puissant (Broadcast, Partition, Bidirectional etc.)
+- Very powerful (Broadcast, Partition, Bidirectional, etc.)

 ---

 ## GraphStage Api

-Si les *stages* de la graph api ne suffisent pas.

-Les stages custom sont usuellement mutables.

-L'utilisation est délicate:
+Third usage level of akka-stream.

+If **existing stages** of the graph api are not enough.

+Custom stagers are usually stateful (mutable).

+Usage can be very tricky
 - Callbacks
-- Effets de bord
-- Pull/push manuel
+- Side-effects
-- Complétion normale/exceptionnelle
+- Manual pull/push
+- Manual completion (success/failure)
 - Etc.

 ---

-### GraphStage Api - Exemples
+### GraphStage Api - examples

-- Compteur d'éléments
+- Element counter
-- Monitoring de vélocité
-- Agrégation
+- Velocity monitoring
+- Aggregation of any kind

 ---

-## Remarques de fin
+## Closing notes

-- Ne jamais streamer sans considérer la backpressure
+- **Always** consider backpressure
-- Toujours utiliser l'api la plus simple
-- Comme dans akka-actor il ne faut pas bloquer
-- Ne pas commencer par optimiser, les paramètres par défaut suffisent usuellement
+- **Always** use the simplest api (mainly h=the flow api)
+- **Never** block (just like akka-actors)
+- **Do not** start by optimising, a simple flow with default parameters will be enough